 Things to encourage that will decrease kapha:

-Activity and exercise (get moving!), getting up at sunrise, light, hot, spicy foods, getting out and about, and variety in life.
+Activity and exercise (get moving!), getting up at sunrise, eating light, hot, spicy foods, getting out and about, taking supportive herbs for energy, and finding variety in life.